View Associated Notes

 Category 1 - PROFESSIONAL ATTENDANCES

-The intent of these temporary items is to allow practitioners to provide certain MBS attendances remotely (by videoconference or telephone), in response to the COVID-19 pandemic.
-This can only be done where it is safe, in accordance with relevant professional standards and clinically appropriate to do so.
+The intent of these ongoing telehealth items is to allow practitioners to provide MBS attendances remotely (by videoconference or telephone) where it is safe and clinically appropriate to do so in accordance with relevant professional standards.

 |Specialist.
 Subsequent attendance||105||91823||91833|